4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 An **alias** attribute is built above another attribute of the data model, named **target** attribute.
 The target attribute can belong to a related dataclass (available through any number of relation levels) or to the same dataclass.
 An alias attribute stores no data, but the path to its target attribute.
 Puede definir tantos atributos de alias como desee en una clase de datos.

-Alias attributes are particularly useful to handle N to N relations.
-They bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.
+Los atributos del alias son particularmente útiles para manejar las relaciones N a N. They bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.

 ### Cómo definir los atributos alias